 How many other kids in the community were facing similar circumstances, or worse?
 At-risk and facing what we have come to know is an easier target for predators and a slew of other complications from addiction to mental health issues.
 So, Aaron wrote his cell number down on a post-it note and handed it to the school faculty.
 He told them that "...no matter what, wherever a kid was at..."
 If they were unsafe or alone… he would go and get them and bring them home.
 No strings attached.
 The vision behind The Project was born.

-Soon after, Aaron at down with his friend and pastor, Andrew, from The Bridge Church and began to explore ways to engage the assistance from their church.
+Soon after, Aaron began to explore ways to engage the assistance from their church family and some friends.
 The Hillyard area in Spokane is impoverished and so many times it seemed like the general feeling in the city was that the area was beyond salvage.
 How could we meet kids where they are at - empower and encourage them and in some cases get them to hold on just one more day?

 Kids began calling from time to time for serious help, or just to chat.
 A few school counselors reached out when they had no place to go for housing that was safe.
 The first plan was in place - Aaron began asking folks to "sponsor" students for $50 a month.
-With help from counselors, his church family and few other people’s support, 18 students total were “sponsored” in the 2014-15 school year!
+With help from counselors, his church family and some parents from his baseball team's support, 18 students total were “sponsored” in the 2014-15 school year!
 The $50/month was used for GSL cards and shoes, water bills, prom tickets and eye glasses, as well as for the occasional Dairy Queen or a cup of coffee just to talk about life.
 We've built some relationships that last to this day.

 It was exciting to see a seed begin to grow, but neither Aaron nor the growing team knew what was coming.
 One day a young girl asked to her counselor to call Aaron, and her story awakened him to a darkness he had never known existed.
 Still one of the most powerful stories Aaron has ever heard, it was also one of the most tragic.
 And it was happening here.
 To our kids.
 After spending most of his life in some pretty terrible places, from his childhood to his career in personal protection, it was a tough internal battle to willingly head “back in” to an environment you feel like you'd spent your life trying to escape.
 But Freedom is a powerful thing once it has been experienced.
 And faith in Christ strengthened a resolve to share that Freedom with others… no matter the cost.
 So the first members named the Project after the story of Jonah and went to work.